lodhi-abhishek/eth-sm-contract/README.md

-# Secured Ensurance Framework using Smart Contract
+# Secured Insurance Framework using Smart Contract

 ## How to run